Resources

 Local and State Resources

 In 2020, the City Council declared a Climate Emergency and set Tucson on a path to carbon neutrality by 2030.
-The Climate Action Hub documents progress.
+The Climate Action Hub documents progress and includes the Climate Action Plan and Heat Action Roadmap.

 Learn more